jmcerrejon/misapuntesde/src/2013/03/raspberry-pi-back-to-the-era-in-which-we-manage-our-devices-spanish-link.md

 ---
 id: 116
 title: Raspberry Pi. back to the era in which we manage our devices (spanish link)
+description: Raspberry Pi. back to the era in which we manage our devices (spanish link)
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-03-27 11:00:00